imTigger/webapp-hardware-bridge/README.md

 # WebApp Hardware Bridge

+## Security Warning

+Version <= 0.13.0 are known to be affected by log4Shell vulnerabilities

+Existing users are strongly recommended to update to 0.14.0 or above

+## Introduction

 WebApp Hardware Bridge (succeeder of "Chrome Hardware Bridge / Chrome Direct Print")

 Make it possible for WebApp to perform silent print and access to serial ports.